Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Installation Steps

-• Download the Driver: Once the appropriate driver is located, download the installation file to the laptop.
+-Download the Driver: After the search for the right driver is over, the installation file should be downloaded to the laptop.

-• Restart the Laptop: After the installation is complete, restart the laptop to apply the changes and ensure the new driver is functioning correctly.
+-Restart the Laptop: When installation is done, restart the laptop to make the changes effective and to check if the new driver is working properly.

 3. Automatic Updates